 Solar PV systems can still generate power when shaded, but they will generate less.
 If your roof is shaded and has shadows frequently cast, solar panels may not be the most suitable solution.
 Power lines, trees and nearby buildings can cast shadows over a home.

 Our optimised solar panels can mitigate the effects of potential shading on your roof.
-Our skilled installers will assess the layout of your property and how many shadows are cast, and assess which is the best installation for you.
+Our skilled installers will assess the layout of your property and how many shadows are cast and determine which installation is best for you.

 Size Of The Roof